Suggested links

 TTFields

-Tumor treating fields (TTFields) allow doctors to stop or slow the spread of mesothelioma.
-Pads attached to the patient’s chest produce a low-grade electrical field that disrupts the division of cancer cells without hurting the patient.
+Tumor treating fields (TTFields) help stop or slow the spread of mesothelioma.
+Pads attached to the patient’s chest produce a low-grade electrical field that disrupts the division of cancer cells in the lung lining without any side effects.

 The FDA approved TTFields to treat pleural mesothelioma in 2019.
 All patients using TTFields also receive chemotherapy.